Laraine Day: Politics

-Laraine Day was, as she described herself, "very much a Republican".
+Day was, as she described herself, "very much a Republican".
 She was a vocal supporter of Richard Nixon, whom she later met at the 1968 Republican National Convention, citing him as the type who would "go out of his way to help the American people".
-She also supported Dwight D. Eisenhower in 1952 and longtime Hollywood friend and former co-star Ronald Reagan in the 1980 and 1984 presidential elections, saying of both Nancy Reagan and him adoringly, "Ronald Reagan makes me proud to be an American.
+She also supported Dwight D. Eisenhower in 1952 and longtime Hollywood friend and former co-star Ronald Reagan in the 1980 and 1984 presidential elections, saying of both Nancy Reagan and him, "Ronald Reagan makes me proud to be an American.
 His intelligence, capability, and Christian brotherhood are so inspiring and his way of leadership is just superb.
 I consider myself lucky to have been his leading lady in The Bad Man and a short-subject reel and as a nation all together we are beyond fortunate to have the leadership of such fine people as the Reagans."

 Later years and death

-In October 1960, Laraine Day appeared in the Nixon–Lodge Bumper Sticker Motorcade Campaign in Los Angeles along with Ginger Rogers, Cesar Romero, Irene Dunne, Dick Powell, Mary Pickford, and John Payne.
-In the 1970s, she was the spokesperson for the Make America Better campaign and traveled across the country sharing her views on environmental issues.
+In October 1960, Day appeared in the Nixon–Lodge Bumper Sticker Motorcade Campaign in Los Angeles along with Ginger Rogers, Cesar Romero, Irene Dunne, Dick Powell, Mary Pickford, and John Payne.
+In the 1970s, she was the spokeswoman for the Make America Better campaign and traveled across the country sharing her views on environmental issues.
 In 1971, she wrote a book called The America We Love.
 Day moved back to her native Utah in March 2007 following the death of her third husband.
 She died at the home of her daughter, Gigi Bell, in Ivins, Utah, from undisclosed causes on November 10, 2007.
 She was 87 years old.
 Her body was taken back to California, and on November 15, 2007, a memorial service was held at Forest Lawn Memorial Park in the Hollywood Hills.

 Legacy

-During World War II the Royal Canadian Air Force 427 Lion Squadron had been "adopted" by MGM.
+During World War II, the Royal Canadian Air Force 427 Lion Squadron had been "adopted" by MGM.
 Many of the aircraft had dedications or nose art honoring MGM's Stars.

 A Handley-Page Halifax bomber "Yehudi" DK226 ZL Y carried the name of Laraine Day into battle over Germany.
-For her contribution to the motion picture industry, Laraine Day has a star on the Hollywood Walk of Fame at 6676 Hollywood Blvd.
+For her contribution to the motion picture industry, Day has a star on the Hollywood Walk of Fame at 6676 Hollywood Blvd.

 Filmography

-All film and television appearances come from Internet Movie Database (IMDb) and Turner Classic Movies.
+Some film and television appearances come from Turner Classic Movies.